brunoamaral/guerite/README.md

 - Health-triggered restarts are rate-limited per container for at least `GUERITE_HEALTH_CHECK_BACKOFF_SECONDS`.
 - Health backoff state is persisted to `GUERITE_STATE_FILE` so restarts don't flap after Guerite itself restarts.

-### 6) Replace/recreate flow (name-preserving)
+### Replace/Recreate

-When Guerite replaces a container (due to an image update or failed health check), it performs a safe "swap" so the original name is preserved:
+When Guerite replaces a container (due to an image update, a scheduled recreate, or a failed health check), it performs a safe "swap" so the original name is preserved:

 - The running container is temporarily renamed to `<name>-guerite-old-<suffix>`.
 - A new container is created with the same configuration (environment, mounts, ports, labels, network settings, etc.) and a temporary name `<name>-guerite-new-<suffix>`.
 - The old container is stopped.
 - The new container is renamed back to the original `<name>` and started.
 - If the container defines a healthcheck, Guerite waits up to `GUERITE_HEALTH_CHECK_BACKOFF_SECONDS` for the new container to become `healthy`.
 - If the new container does not become healthy in time, Guerite rolls back: it stops/removes the new container and renames/starts the old container back under the original name.
 - After a successful swap, the old container is removed.

 Notes: